 Lealholm is an unstaffed station.

-EVRDC maintain the community noticeboard.
+EVRDC maintain the community noticeboard and the platform tubs.

 Replacement bus pick-up point: at the post office on Lealholm Lane, same side as the post office for Whitby, the opposite side for Middlesbrough.